Model: Artifacts, Package, Surrogate

 A collection of model artifacts in a directory is referred to as a model package.
 To start, place your model artifacts in a new directory.
 This directory will be the model package you will upload to Fiddler to add or update model artifacts.

-While the model file and package.py are required artifacts in a model package, you can also optionally add other artifacts such as any serialized preprocessing objects needed to transform data before running predictions or after.
+While the model file and package.py are required artifacts in a model package, you can also optionally add other artifacts such as any serialized needed to transform data before running predictions or after.

 In the following, we discuss the various model artifacts.